-This Base Prospectus comprises a base prospectus for the purposes of the Prospectus Directive and Notes having a maturity of one year or more.
+BofA Merrill Lynch Deutsche Bank J.P.
+Morgan SMBC Nikko Standard Chartered Bank This Base Prospectus comprises a base prospectus for the purposes of the Prospectus Directive and Notes having a maturity of one year or more.
 This document does not constitute a prospectus for the purpose of Notes having a maturity of less than one year or Section 12(a)(2) of, or any other provision of or rule under, the Securities Act.

 The Issuer accepts responsibility for the information contained in this Base Prospectus and the applicable Final Terms or Pricing Supplement, as the case may be, for each Tranche of Notes issued under the Programme.
-To the best of the knowledge of the Issuer (having taken all reasonable care to ensure that such is the case) the information contained in this Base Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.
+To the best of the knowledge of the Issuer (having taken all reasonable care to ensure that such is the case), the information contained in this Base Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.

-This Base Prospectus is to be read in conjunction with all documents which are deemed to be incorporated herein by reference (see "Documents Incorporated by Reference").
+This Base Prospectus is to be read in conjunction with all documents which are incorporated herein by reference (see "Documents Incorporated by Reference").
 This Base Prospectus shall be read and construed on the basis that such documents are incorporated in, and form part of, this Base Prospectus.